cmichi/kitschometer/README.md

 ## exposition_fronted

-The machine has be configured to use the Slim login manager and dwm as an window manger.
-Autologin has been configured as well.
+The machine has be configured to use the Slim login manager and dwm as a window manger.
+Logging in automatically has been configured as well.

 The `.xinitrc` looks like this: